krystianbajno/breachradar-suite/README.md

 # Suite Commands
 ### Microradar
 Swiss-army knife for credentials.
-BreachRadar compatible, minified Rust CLI tool.
-It contains all core functionality to ingest from a local directory and search Elastic using CLI.
+A lightweight Rust CLI tool for local data ingestion and Elastic search using CLI, compatible with BreachRadar.

 ```bash
 # commands/microradar